 In this post, we take a look at the Magic Formula strategy.
-We provide you with a backtest at the end of the article.
+We provide you with backtests, investing results, and performance at the end of the article.

 Unlocking the Power of the Magic Formula Strategy

 To implement the strategy, investors start by identifying a universe of stocks, typically large-cap or mid-cap companies that trade on a major stock exchange.
 Next, they rank the stocks based on their ROC and EY.
-The companies with the best combination of these two metrics are considered the best investments.
+The companies with the best combination of these two metrics are considered the best investments (based on this ranking).

 The strategy can be implemented through passive investing, by investing in an index fund that tracks a basket of stocks selected based on the Magic Formula, or through active investing, by selecting individual stocks using the Magic Formula.